Azure Key Vault Developer's Guide

 - Deploying Azure Web App Certificate through Key Vault provides step-by-step instructions for deploying certificates stored in Key Vault as part of App Service Certificate offering.

-- Grant permission to many applications to access a key vault Key Vault access control policy only supports 16 entries.
+- Grant permission to many applications to access a key vault Key Vault access control policy supports up to 1024 entries.
 However you can create an Azure Active Directory security group.
 Add all the associated service principals to this security group and then grant access to this security group to Key Vault.

 Integrated with Key Vault